Treatment Control

 - Causality is challenging; modern statistics lacks clear language for causality

-- Key factor: control of confounding variables
+- Key factor: control of confounding variables, non independence and correlated varaibles

 Causality in Ecology - Framework